 These islands were discovered in 1502 by Portuguese explorer Vasco de Gama, and named the "Ilhas do Almirante" (the Islands of the Admirals).
 Unlike some of the other islands that have incredible natural wonders to offer, the small islands of the Amirantes can be visited for more than a day trip by tourists, as there is even a hotel on one of them.
 The Amirantes are well-worth a visit thanks to their incredible flora and fauna.
 The coral reefs around the islands are also imposingly beautiful, and house clownfish, lionfish, and boxfish, as well as colourful parrotfish and sea anemones.

 The island of Desroches is only 3.2 square kilometres in size, and lies 230 km (142 miles) south-west of Mahé amongst the so-called Amirantes.
 Although historically the island was well-known for its copra production, with its produce ranking among the most valuable in the Indian Ocean, it has more recently been earmarked for tourism.
-To this end, the Desroches Island Resort, a luxury hotel with 100 or so rooms, was built.
-From the resort, it is possible to explore the whole island on-foot or by bike, as well as go on excursions to some of Desroche's neighbouring islands.
-Diving and deep-sea fishing are also excellent choices here, as are windsurfing and kayaking.
+To this end, the Four Seasons Resort Desroches Island, a luxury hotel with 80 or so rooms, was built.
+From here, you can explore the island on foot or by bike, as well as go on excursions to some of the neighbouring islands.
+In addition, you can go kayaking, play tennis or take part in a cooking class.
 As mentioned, the island is a veritable eldorado for diving, as Desroches is located on an underwater atoll ring, which sinks into the depths of the ocean with tunnels, ravines, and crevices, ensuring fascinating diving scenery.
 The best conditions for diving can be found between November and May.
-In fact, those who wish can even undertake a diving course thanks to the hotel's PADI-Diving School.
+In fact, those who wish can even undertake a diving course thanks to the hotel's Diving School.

 The island's coastline is 14 km (9 miles) long in total, and consists almost entirely of fine white sand.
 The island's landing jetty is served five times per week from Mahé, making Desroches the easiest of the Amirantes islands to reach, as well as the hub of the group.
-The island's inhabitants live in an old settlement, whose most beautiful building is the so-called White House, built in 1925, where the island's administrator lives.
 From the lighthouse on the east of the island, you have a really fantastic view of the ocean.
 In terms of nature, the island is home to many bird species, including the Seychelles weaver, the white tern, and the zebra dove.
 The island also houses turtles who come to lay their eggs on the beach.
 The island was given its name in 1771 after Chevalier de Roslan, who was captain of the L'Heure du Berger ship, and wanted to remember the Chevalier des Roches, who was at the time governor of the Iles de France et de Bourbon, what nowadays is Réunion.

 The shrub-lined sand banks of African Banks take up a total of 10 square kilometres, and are a real refuge for thousands of sea-faring birds.
 How the island got its name isn't entirely clear, but it was discovered in 1797 by Admiral Willaumez, who supposedly called it the Ilots Afraicains.
 10 km (6 miles) north-west of the island, there is an extremely shallow patch of ocean that is dangerous for ships, the so-called Lady Denison Pender Sandbank.